Extract fields from files with structured data

 $SPLUNK_HOME/etc/apps/<app_name>/local.
 Inputs.conf specifies the files you want to monitor and the source type to be applied to the events they contain, and props.conf defines the source types themselves.
 If you have Splunk Enterprise, you can edit the settings on indexer machines or machines where you are running the Splunk universal forwarder.
 You must restart Splunk Enterprise for any changes that you make to

 props.conf to take effect.
-If you have Splunk Cloud and want configure the extraction of fields from structured data, use the Splunk universal forwarder.
+If you have Splunk Cloud Platform and want configure the extraction of fields from structured data, use the Splunk universal forwarder.

 Props.conf attributes for structured data